 Cons: Color choice is limited to white in basic vinyl lines like Pella 250.
 The Crestline Select 250 (6 interior/3 exterior) and Jeld-Wen V-4500 (3 interior/8 exterior) are available in more color choices.

 Double-Pane Vinyl Windows – Midrange Replacement Project:

-Similar factors such as brand, quality, window features, choice of a contractor, and cost of living in your area will affect the bottom lime.
+Similar factors such as brand, quality, window features, choice of a contractor, and cost of living in your area will affect the bottom line.

-With an average cost of about $700 per window replaced, a typical project to install 10 vinyl replacement windows will cost around $7,000 when carried out by a local company.
+With an average cost of about $750 per vinyl window replaced, a typical project to install 10 vinyl replacement windows will cost around $7,500 when carried out by a local company.

-Cost to Value Return: In 2017-2018 vinyl replacement windows provide a close to 75% return in terms of value recouped at resale.
+Cost to Value Return: In 2022, vinyl replacement windows can provide between 70% to 80% cost-to-value return (money recouped at resale).